sensu/sensu-docs/content/sensu-core/0.29/guides/securing-sensu.md

 But if you're using the [EC2][2] integration or plugins whose handlers might have different values than what are specified in the default, you can add said values to the array to be redacted.
 You can read more about the attribute [here][3].

 Using `redact` in combination with [check token substitution][15] is also a powerful way to prevent the inadvertent disclosure of secrets.
-We strongly recommend using these two features in conjuction with each other to add another layer of security to your environment.
+We strongly recommend using these two features in conjunction with each other to add another layer of security to your environment.

 ### Encrypting communications using SSL/TLS{#client-ssl-tls}